Cheedrifin/Ultralight_Longsword_Project/README.md

-# Epee-longue-build-guide
+# Ultralight longsword project
-build guide for ultralight longsword trainers with epee blades, and options for variation on guard, grip, pommel, and blade.
+build guide for *epee longue* ultalight longsword trainers with epee blades, and options for variation on guard, grip, pommel, and blade.